rockthejvm/rockthejvm-site/src/content/legals/privacy.md

 The School may collect and use Students’ personal identification information for the following purposes:

-- To improve customer service
+- To improve customer service:
-  Information you provide helps us respond to your customer service requests and support needs more efficiently.
+    - Information you provide helps us respond to your customer service requests and support needs more efficiently.
-- To personalize user experience
+- To personalize user experience:
-  We may use information in the aggregate to understand how our Students as a group use the services and resources provided in our School.
+    - We may use information in the aggregate to understand how our Students as a group use the services and resources provided in our School.
-- To send periodic emails
+- To send periodic emails:
-  We may use Student email addresses to send Students information and updates pertaining to their order.
+    - We may use Student email addresses to send Students information and updates pertaining to their order.
 Student email addresses may also be used to respond to Student inquiries, questions, or other requests.

 ## Sharing your personal information